written by Maree Stuart

 You might remember the famous case where David Bowie and Queen took Vanilla Ice (or Robert Van Winkle as he is legally known) to court for copyright infringement of their song ‘Under Pressure’.

 Van Winkle had quite clearly sampled the classic bassline to Under Pressure.
-He famously insisted that the two melodies were different because he added a beat between notes.
+However, he famously insisted that the two melodies were different because he added a beat between notes.
 Van Winkle settled for an undisclosed but inevitably hefty sum and Bowie and Queen received song writing credits for the early 90s Pop Rap ‘hit’ (admittedly that last description depends on your taste in music!).

 What do these musical giants have to do with labs, you might ask?
 Well, when it comes to the issue of stealing someone’s intellectual property, there is quite a lot!
 Even ‘sampling’ from the original can cause problems.